webix-hub/docs/data/desktop/scrollview.md

 ##Overview

 Scrollview inherits from [view](desktop/view.md) and makes any of the nested components scrollable, either in horizontal or in vertical mode.
-It is handy in case of long homogenious data items, like text templates.
+It is handy in case of long homogeneous data items, like text templates.

 <img style="display:block; margin-left:auto;margin-right:auto;"  src="desktop/scrollview.png"/>

 ##Initialization

-It's reasonable to use the scrollview just as a sccrolling container while text into is stored in HTML.
+It's reasonable to use the scrollview just as a scrolling container while text inside it is stored in HTML.

 ~~~html
 <div id="mybox1">Some very long article-1</div>